-- Advise on and monitor the safe, effective and economic use of medicines. - Procure medicines. - Supply stock medicines to wards and wings. - Dispense ready to administer medicines for self-administration inpossession medication (IP), supervised medication (not inpossession - NIP) discharge medication. - Review the medication history of patients using Summary Care Records and other information sources to complete full medication reconciliation within a 72-hour period. - Advise patients and staff on their use of medicines. - Audit medicines management within HMP Birmingham. - Provide education and training to healthcare professionals and other staff relating to medicines management. - Action MHRA drug alerts and product recalls according to local standard operational processes. - 3.1.1 Medicines will be procured supplied and dispensed in accordance with the relevant legislation, professional standards and NHS recommended practice. - 3.1.2 Pharmacists will monitor all new requests for medicines for patients in their care and place special emphasis on complex and potentially toxic medicines that
+- Advise on and monitor the safe, effective and economic use of medicines. - Procure medicines. - Supply stock medicines to Healthcare wings and general wing locations. - Dispense ready to administer medicines for self-administration inpossession medication (IP), supervised medication (not in-possession - NIP) discharge medication. - Review the medication history of patients using Summary Care Records and other information sources to complete full medication reconciliation within a 72-hour period. - Carry out compliance checks on patients understanding and security of IP medications. - Advise patients and staff on their use of medicines. - Audit medicines management within HMP Birmingham. - Provide education and training to healthcare professionals and other staff relating to medicines management. - Action MHRA drug alerts and product recalls according to local standard operational processes. - 3.1.1 Medicines will be procured supplied and dispensed in accordance with the relevant legislation, professional standards and NHS recommended practice.

-- require higher levels of monitoring.
-Continuing medicine treatment will be reviewed, as necessary. - 3.1.3 A request for a new medicine will be made on the patient SystmOne electronic prescription chart and the pharmacist must check the prescription and other related patient records to ensure the safe, effective and economic use of medicines.
+- 3.1.2 Pharmacists will monitor all new requests for medicines for patients in their care and place special emphasis on complex and potentially toxic medicines that require higher levels of monitoring.
+Continuing medicine treatment will be reviewed, as necessary by the Structured Medication Review process (SMR). - 3.1.3 A request for a new medicine will be made on the patient SystmOne electronic prescription chart and the pharmacist must check the prescription and other related patient records to ensure the safe, effective and economic use of medicines.
 Attention must be given to each step of the medicine use process.
 This includes an appropriate documented licensed indication, the medicine selected, the dose regimen including the duration of treatment, the medicine formulation and the route of administration.
 In addition, pharmacists must monitor for medicines interactions/adverse reactions and where possible whether the therapy is achieving the desired therapeutic end points.
-The pharmacist will mark each entry on the electronic prescription chart to indicate that the clinical screen process has been completed. - 3.1.4 Prisoners can make medication requests by a direct application to Pharmacy using the N-force kiosk.
+The pharmacist will mark each entry on the electronic prescription chart to indicate that the clinical screen process has been completed. - 3.1.4 Prisoners can make medication requests by a direct application to Pharmacy using the N-force kiosk or via the Pharmacy Technician led Minor Ailment Service.
 These requests are triaged by a Pharmacist (or suitably trained Pharmacy Technician) and minor ailment supplies can be made at this point following local processes.
 The Pharmacist or Technician may deem it necessary to signpost to a GP for more complex requests or those which do not sit under a minor ailment/GSL supply. - 3.1.5 In order to clarify a prescription, authorised Pharmacy Staff may do the following: - Task the prescriber on SystmOne to amend the prescription accordingly, or - Where appropriate make a journal note in the patient records to provide supplementary information, to guide authorised professionals when they administer the medicine. - 3.1.6 Where a pharmacist wishes to make a recommendation to change or modify a patient's therapy, the pharmacist should record the recommendation in the patient's SystmOne electronic record.
-Written records should be made in the SystmOne journal, of any verbal communication, with the prescriber concerning a patient's treatment. - 3.1.7 Where possible, patients should be advised about their medicines by the prescriber at the point of consultation. - If this is not possible, the prescriber should agree with the pharmacist or nurse to relay any additional information relating to the patients treatment.
-Such alternative arrangements must identify in the SystmOne journal the person responsible for the provision of information and the nature of the information to be provided. - 3.1.8 Routine supplies of newly prescribed medicines are made when the pharmacy department is open.
-Out of hours, emergency medicines are available via emergency or stock cupboards and the MEDI365 automated storage/dispensing cabinets (see separate policy folder).
-Where necessary, advice on medicines can be sought via the BSMHFT Northcroft on-call pharmacy service through the Forensic switchboard.
-A procedure on out- of- hours' access is available on the Healthcare IT drive and in the HMP Birmingham Communications Protocol.
+Written records should be made in the SystmOne journal, of any verbal communication, with the prescriber concerning a patient's treatment. - 3.1.7 Where possible, patients should be advised about their medicines by the prescriber at the point of consultation.

+If this is not possible, the prescriber should agree with the pharmacist or a suitably trained and authorised healthcare professional to relay any additional information relating to the patients treatment.
+Such alternative arrangements must identify in the SystmOne journal the person responsible for the provision of information and the nature of the information to be provided.